Maajins: Early life

-Semaj Nelson was born on September 27, 2007, in New Jersey to a music-influenced family, his mother being a former singer while his father was a former DJ.
-He began making music at the age of ten, when he began to use his dad's spare equipment from time to time.
-During this age, he would also self-teach himself how to use FL Studio, he would watch Nick Mira-directed YouTube videos on how to learn the basics.
+Semaj Nuck Nelson was born on September 27, 2007, in New Jersey.
+His parents were music-influenced, with his mother being a former singer while his father was a former DJ.
+He started making music at the age of ten, using his dad's spare equipment.
+He would also watch Nick Mira tutorial videos on how to use FL Studio.

-Breakthrough and further releases (2021-present)
+Career

-Maajins first started gaining traction with the release of tana's single "Antisocial" with fellow teenage rapper Slump6s.
+He first started gaining traction with the release of American rapper Tana's single "Antisocial" with fellow American rapper Slump6s.
 As well as the sequel to it, dubbed "Antisocial 2", which featured the duo of Slump6s and tana, but also saw them recruit SSGKobe, Yung Fazo, and Xhulooo.

-Around this time, Maajins would also begin rapping.
+Around this time, Nelson would also begin rapping.
 On August 16, 2021, Maajins would release "8Lbs", a collaborative track featuring rapper Xhulooo.
 In December, he would release "MILLIONS?" with Shyllomoo and Jonoftf.

-In 2022, Maajins would release his debut album Lost Files V1, which had eight tracks and a feature from Jaydes.
+In 2022, Nelson released his debut album Lost Files V1, which had eight tracks and a feature from Jaydes.
 The same year, on November 25, 2022, he would go on to release his second album, Forgiveness, which would also have eight tracks, and features from Jonoftf and Slump6s.

-In 2023, Maajins would release his nine track album, dubbed Teenage Feelings, featuring Bandanna$aint.
-According to Alphonse Pierre of Pitchfork, he wrote how the album saw Maajins "polish up his elastic melodic style" and that his "the must-hear rap song of the day" off the album was "Outlaw".
-Entering the year 2024, on February 2, Maajins would release his solo album,Ivy, which had ten tracks.
-In the same year, in September 27, 2024, he would release the Enjoy the Ride, which had 14 tracks as well as a feature from frequent collaborator, Jonoftf.
-On December 20, 2024, he would release the 19-track deluxe for it, dubbed enjoy the deluxe, which had a guest feature from mental.
-In September 27, 2025, he would release his latest album, dubbed No, Superhero, which featured 14 new tracks and a verse from frequent collaborator, Xhulooo.
+In 2023, Nelson released the album Teenage Feelings.
+According to Alphonse Pierre of Pitchfork, he wrote how the album saw Nelson "polish up his elastic melodic style" and that the track was "the must-hear rap song of the day" off the album was "Outlaw".

+In 2024, Nelson released his solo album, Ivy, which had ten tracks.
+He later released Enjoy the Ride in September.